About

 PATENT PROCUREMENT AND PORTFOLIO MANAGEMENT

-• For nearly 15 years, Mr. Phillips has led a team of 3–10 patent attorneys prosecuting patent applications for a large company that has employed as many as about 20 law firms as outside patent prosecution counsel.
+• For over 15 years, Mr. Phillips has led a team of 3–10 patent attorneys prosecuting patent applications for a large company that has employed as many as about 20 law firms as outside patent prosecution counsel.
 Phillips’ team has consistently been graded as the top firm or nearly the top firm for quality of work product during every grading period.

 • Matt also leads a team of 4–7 patent attorneys prosecuting patent applications for a large company that manufactures materials-handling vehicles.